Chayy80/Repostorio-Equipo-3/Task_Trial#3/Process.md

 This repository houses all the planning for our project "Prototype," which is carried out by a team currently consisting of 6 members who perform certain tasks and roles in the project:

 -   Jesus Israel Leon Chay.
-Coordinator
+Product Owner/Scrum Master
 -   Fabio Leonardo Gonzalez Alcocer.
-Evaluator
+Developer
 -   Andrea Ruby Medina Pacheco.
-Specialist
+Developer
 -   Luis Enrique Calan Cruz.
-Completer
+Developer
 -   Nicolas Israel Canul Duran.
-Teamworker
+Developer
 -   Harold Armando Moo Cocom.
-Plant
+Developer

 Each role was assigned to each member primarily based on their soft skills (this is detailed more in the section [Task_Scope#5](https://github.com/Chayy80/Repostorio-Equipo-3/tree/FIS_%231_ProjectMA/Task_Scope%235)) and following the philosophy of the Belbin model.